liuliu/liuliu.me/_posts/2020-12-29-2024-the-better-future.markdown

 VR devices haven't sold 30 millions in 2019.
 There were only 3 millions sold that year.

 After the posts in the past few years, my goal for these changed from the singular pursuit of accuracy to unmask new trends while being accurate.
-That's why after almost ten years religious repetitive discussions on autonomous driving, there is none this time.
+That's why after almost ten years religiously repetitive discussions on autonomous driving, there is none this time.
 It is on track of real-world productionization now, the rest will happen over time.

 ---